 The Powerfly electric bikes from Trek feature a dependable Bosch drive system that adds an extra kick of power when you need it most.
 From singletrack rides to your favorite off-road terrain, the 4 and FS 4 e-bikes will keep you riding strong.

-It’s the most affordable electric mountain bike Trek has to offer, but that doesn’t mean the Powerfly 4 is any less capable on the trails.
+It’s one of the best budget mountain bikes with an electric motor that Trek offers, but that doesn’t mean the Powerfly 4 is any less capable on the trails.
 This bike is just as sensible for new riders as it is for more experienced cyclists.
 Compared to its pricier siblings, the Powerfly 4 has a slightly smaller battery and more basic, yet still very dependable, components.